yegor256/blog/_drafts/_sociotech.md

   caption:
 ---

 Software development and coding are two different things.
-Usually the former includes the latter, but not always.
+Usually, the former includes the latter, but not always.
 Coding produces lines of code, while software development creates products.
 Unfortunately, the majority of programmers joining Zerocracy now are [coders]({% pst 2014/oct/2014-10-26-hacker-vs-programmer-mentality %}).